jorisvandenbossche/course-python-data/notebooks/case4_air_quality_processing.md

 <details><summary>Hints</summary>

 - The pathlib module provides a object oriented way to handle file paths.
-First, create a `Path` object of the dat folder, `pathlib.Path("./data")`.
-Next, apply the `glob` function to extract all the files containing `*0008001*` (use wildcard * to say 'any characters').
+First, create a `Path` object of the data folder, `pathlib.Path("./data")`.
+Next, apply the `glob` function to extract all the files containing `*0008001*` (use wildcard * to say "any characters").
 The output is a Python generator, which you can collect as a `list()`.

 </details>